Amplats strikers in South Africa to rally on Monday

 "We are going to continue with the strike until the company withdraws these forced retrenchments," Makhanya Siphamandla, an AMCU organiser in Rustenburg, told Reuters by telephone.
 AMCU's national leaders were not immediately available for comment.

-Amplats, a unit of global mining giant Anglo American (AAL.L) which served the workers with lay-off notices on September 2, has already backed away from an initial target of 14,000 job cuts after a fierce backlash from the government and unions, including brief stoppages organised by the AMCU.
+Amplats, a unit of global mining giant Anglo American which served the workers with lay-off notices on Sept.
+2, has already backed away from an initial target of 14,000 job cuts after a fierce backlash from the government and unions, including brief stoppages organised by the AMCU.

 LEGALITY